 Our sheep are handled often, receiving regular foot care and other vet-recommended treatments (never more than absolutely necessary, as we prefer a light-handed approach to meds), as well as regular visits by us, to wherever they’re grazing on the Hirsel.
 So, while Hebrideans are known for being wild, most of ours – there are a couple of headstrong mamas! – are very manageable.
 We don’t use dogs for herding, but have ‘bucket trained’ our flock, meaning they come to the shake of a feed bucket, or a simple call, which makes for stress free herding most of the time.
 Many of them come to the hand for treats, and some like a bit of grooming.
-They graze our fields and meadows in the green months – important colleagues in the renovation of our meadows and woods – and are given supplemental feeding of quality feed and hay/lage when winter grazing is scarce.
+They graze our fields and meadows in the green months – important colleagues in our regenerative approach to the renovation of our meadows and woods – and are given supplemental feeding of quality feed and hay/lage when winter grazing is scarce.
 And we treat all of our animals with as much kindness and affection as is practically possible on a farm.
 Our theory is that market day will be hard for everyone, whether we’re attached or not – but loving them up a little makes life a lot more pleasant and fun for the two-legged, as well as the four-legged, residents of the Hirsel in the meantime.

 Meet the cast of characters we live, work and play with on the Hirsel, and keep up with our daily stories by visiting our Facebook page.